cout/cout.github.io/_drafts/metric_sae.md

 title: Easy SAE to Metric socket size conversion
 ---

-I've discovered a neat shortcut for quickly converting between metric and SAE socket sizes in my head.
-Programmers should find this easy, because it relies on powers of two.
+There are approximately 25.6 millimeters per inch.

+What's that?
+You say there are only _25.4_ millimeters per inch?

+You'd be right in saying that 25.4 is a _closer_ approximation, but 25.6 is more _useful_, because it leads to this rule of thumb:

+> _There are 256 millimeters in 10 inches_.

+Since 256 is a power of 2, this makes it really easy to convert between metric socket sizes (which are in millimeters) to SAE socket sizes (which are in power-of-2 fractions of an inch).

+Consider a 1&frasl;2" battery terminal.
+If there are 256mm/10in, then there are 128mm/in, or 12.8mm per inch.
+So a 13mm socket will be ~.2mm larger than the bolt head.

+I find going the other way a little trickier, but not too bad.
+For the 13mm socket, I remember that 1mm is 10*1/256in, so 13mm is 130&frasl;256".
+The closest power of two to 130 is 128, and 128&frasl;256" is 1&frasl;2".
+So a 13mm socket is just 2&frasl;256" bigger than a 1&frasl;2".

 Why is this useful?
 Sometimes it useful to use a socket size that's close rather than an exact match.
-Consider, for example: a battery terminal is usually a 1&frasl;2" socket, but what if you're on the side of the road and you only have metric sockets on hand?
+A battery terminal is usually a 1&frasl;2" socket, but what if you're on the side of the road and you only have metric sockets on hand?
 Grab a 13mm and it will be a close enough fit.
 Or what if your 13mm bolt head is rusted?
 Chances are it's not a 13mm head any more, and a 1&frasl;2" socket will be a tighter fit.

-Usually conversion is done by approximating 25.4mm per inch, but that's messy math to do in your head.
-But there's a much easier way, if you know your powers of two: there are _approximately_ 256 millimeters in 10 inches.

-Consider the 1&frasl;2" battery terminal.
-If there are 256mm/10in, then there are 128mm/in, or 12.8mm per inch.
-So a 13mm socket will be ~.2mm larger than the bolt head.

-I find going the other way a little trickier, but not too bad.
-For the 13mm socket, I remember that 1mm is 10*1/256in, so 13mm is 130&frasl;256".
-The closest power of two to 130 is 128, and 128&frasl;256" is 1&frasl;2".
-So a 13mm socket is 2&frasl;256" bigger than a 1&frasl;2".

 Here's a full conversion table for common socket types: